XHPK-FM

 XHPK-FM is a radio station in Pachuca, broadcasting on 92.5 FM.
-It is owned by Grupo ACIR and carries its Mix adult contemporary format.
+It is owned by Grupo ACIR and carries its Mix adult hits format.

 History

 XHPK began as XERD-AM 1420, with a concession issued in September 1964 to Corporación Radiofónica de Pachuca, owned by Darío Mondragón González.
 XERD replaced XEPK-AM, now XERD-AM, on the frequency; the sister station moved to 1190.

 In the mid-1990s, XERD and XEPK switched callsigns.
 In 2011, XEPK migrated to FM as XHPK-FM 92.5.